-- Healing Factor: Is able to grow soft, white spikes on fresh wounds, and if given enough time to heal, the spikes will harden to black and the Nergigante will gain a boost in attack.
-It however, can't regenerate its horns and tail if they broken and chopped off respectively.
+- Healing Factor: Is able to grow soft, white spikes on fresh wounds, and if given enough time to heal, the spikes will harden to black and Nergigante will gain a boost in attack power.
+It however, can't regenerate its horns and tail if they are broken and chopped off respectively.

 - Hitbox Dissonance: Some of its attacks, such as its spike-breaking dive, have deceptively large hitboxes because they include any shrapnel created by the attack.